What is Autism Spectrum Disorder?

 Autism is a Lifelong Challenge

-In 2023, the Centers for Disease Control and Prevention issued their Autism and Developmental Disabilities Monitoring (ADDM) Network autism prevalence report.
-The report concluded that the prevalence of autism had risen to 1 in every 36 births in the United States – nearly twice as great as the 2004 rate of 1 in 125 – and almost 1 in 54 boys.
+In 2025, the Centers for Disease Control and Prevention (CDC) released their latest Autism and Developmental Disabilities Monitoring (ADDM) Network report, revealing that the prevalence of autism has risen to 1 in every 31 births in the United States.
+This represents a significant increase from the 1 in 125 rate reported in 2004.